 When Loss Changes Everything

 Grief is one of the hardest things you’ll ever face.
-We can help you navigate it with compassion and support, at your own pace.
+We help you navigate grief & loss with compassion and support, at your own pace.

-Grief is not something you get over.
-It’s something you learn to carry.
-And you don’t have to carry it alone.
+It is something you learn to carry.
+And you do not have to carry it alone.

 What you'll work on: